 - Workers Compensation and Compulsory Third Party injuries

-pilatesA controlled and safe way to exercise.
-Our small Clinical Pilates classes offer close supervision.
+- Clinical Exercise ClassesA controlled and safe way to exercise.
+Our small Clinical Exercise classes offer close supervision.

-Clinical Pilates classes are the perfect way to progress your rehabilitation following an injury, to prevent injury and to improve your general well-being.
-Some of the many benefits of Clinical Pilates include:
+These classes are the perfect way to progress your rehabilitation following an injury, to prevent injury and to improve your general well-being.
+Some of the many benefits of our Clinical Exercise Classes include: